Kigaru/Phantom-Gunner/README.md

 Right square bracket "\]" - sfx volume up

+P - Record your current position

+O - (after death) Replay your saved positions

 *****************
 ## GOAL

 Proceed to the arch to the next level!
-Feel free to explore the small area.
+Feel free to explore the small areas.

 *********************************
 ## Release Notes

+Ver 0.2
+- AI will follow the player if they see the player
+- Prototype for an office building (level 2) has been implemented
+- Recording of the player's position before death and replaying them after death has been implemented

 Ver 0.1
 - The player is able to navigate the world with movement keys and the mouse